scalabli/yadig/docs/advanced_foreword.rst

 chances are that automated bots are probing for ways to fill your database with spam, links to malicious software, and the like.

-Flask is no different from any other framework in that you the developer must build with caution, watching for exploits when building to your requirements.
+Citus is no different from any other framework in that you the developer must build with caution, watching for exploits when building to your requirements.